It’s shawarma meets schnitzel meets your new favorite dinner! Chicken Shawarma Schnitzel with Green Dill Tahini brought to life with Prima Spices.

 Those larger supermarket spice brands, on the other hand, might deliver you a product that is years away from the field, without much aroma or flavor.
 They sometimes have fillers too to bulk up the spices.
 Blech.

-You can use the coupon code “amy” to get FREE SHIPPING off your first order (!!), so it’s easy to try a few Prima Spices for yourself (they are very reasonably priced too).
+You can get FREE SHIPPING on orders over $20, so it’s easy to try a few Prima Spices for yourself (they are very reasonably priced too).
 They have no middleman, so they can get the best stuff and not have to charge a premium.
 Coupon expires 2/28/19.

 I recommend their Black Pepper because once you taste it, you will realize what black pepper is actually supposed to taste like!
 It’s fun to compare the basics, but I love their blends too.
 Their Za’atar is awesome and their Paprika is one of the most vibrant spices I have ever seen (and tasted).
 They even have an Everything Bagel Spice that is salt-free!
 My Bubbe will love that.
 Okay I’m a fan!